Kona Coast

 Explore the natural wonders of Kona and its world-famous coffee beans

 It’s no surprise that the sunny Kona district on the Big Island is among the most favored destinations for tourists.
-Its largest town is Kailua Kona, which is a vibrant historic village offering spectacular restaurants, shops, and a historical walking tour at Hulie’e Palace, Mokuaikaua Church and the Ahuena Heiau.
+Its largest town is Kailua Kona, which is a vibrant historic village offering spectacular restaurants, shops, and a historical walking tour at Hulie’e Palace, Mokuaikaua Church, and the Ahuena Heiau.

-Located in South Kona, Pu’uhonua o Honaunau National Historical Park, were once official royal grounds and considered a place of refuge for Hawaiian people who broke ancient laws.
-The sacred laws referred to as Kapu, were of the highest significance to traditional Hawaiian culture and treated with great respect.
+Located in South Kona, Pu’uhonua o Honaunau National Historical Park, was once official royal grounds and considered a place of refuge for Hawaiian people who broke ancient laws.
+The sacred laws, referred to as Kapu, were of the highest significance to traditional Hawaiian culture and treated with great respect.
 Breaking kapu was so severe that death was often a result.
 Those who had broken the law could hope to seek safety in the Pu’uhonua refuge where they would participate in a ceremony of absolution before being released back into society.

 Today Pu’uhonua o Honaunau is one of the most significant sites in Hawaii.
 There are self-guided walking tours at the national park which lead visitors to the 12-foot-high Great Wall and wooden statues of gods (kii) who guard the site known as Hale o Keawe Heiau, a sacred temple that housed the bones of 23 chiefs (alii).

-There are literally hundreds of coffee farms in Kona and many that offer tours to the public such as: Royal Kona Coffee Mill & Museum, Mountain Thunder Coffee Plantation, Greenwell Farms and Hula Daddy Coffee where you can see coffee orchards and learn all about the coffee-making process.
+There are literally hundreds of coffee farms in Kona, and many that offer tours to the public such as: Royal Kona Coffee Mill and Museum, Mountain Thunder Coffee Plantation, Greenwell Farms and Hula Daddy Coffee where you can see coffee orchards and learn all about the coffee-making process.
 Many tours offer free tasting of the coffee and a visitor center where you can buy the local coffee.

 Coffee tours are often guided walking tours where you can take in the awe-inspiring scenery of the grounds while learning all about your favorite bean.
 If you’re planning a trip to Kona in November, don’t miss The Kona Coffee Cultural Festival which takes place every year and is a must-do for all coffee fanatics.